In this article:

 Married Couples Have Separate Credit Reports

-This can be important because it is likely that you will want to apply for joint accounts that will require both of your incomes and credit history to qualify, such as a car loan so that the car title can be in both your names.
+On the other hand, you or your spouse might benefit from becoming a joint account holder on the other's accounts if one of you has especially good credit.
+This can be important if you will apply for joint accounts in the future that will require both of your incomes and credit history to qualify, such as a car loan or mortgage.